cloudflare/cloudflare-docs/content/r2/data-access/public-buckets.md

 ## Custom domains

-Domain access through a custom domain allows you to use features such as Access Management, WAF, Cache and Bot Management to accelerate and protect access to your R2 bucket.
+Domain access through a custom domain allows you to use Cloudflare Cache to accelerate access to your R2 bucket.

 {{<Aside type="note" header="Enabling cache for all file types">}}

 By default, only certain file types are cached.
 To cache all files in your bucket, you must set a Cache Everything page rule.
 For more information on default Cache behavior and how to customize it, see [Default Cache Behavior](/cache/about/default-cache-behavior/#default-cached-file-extensions)

+{{</Aside>}}

+Restricting access to the bucket behind your custom domain is possible by making use of features like Cloudflare WAF or Access.

+{{<Aside type="warning" header="Warning">}}

+Make sure that public access through [r2.dev is disabled](### Disable managed public access for your bucket) when you want to restrict access to your bucket through features like WAF or Cloudflare Access.
+Otherwise your bucket will remain publicly available through your r2.dev subdomain.

 {{</Aside>}}